 Though among the more unique Mexico destinations for some travellers, foodies in the know have been seeking out Oaxaca for years.
 Now, thanks to features on popular TV shows like Netflix’s Street Food: Latin America, Oaxaca, Mexico, is fast becoming a household name.

 Though Mexico has a thousands-year-old food culture, many assume it’s all just tacos and burritos.
 However, neither tacos nor burritos play a big part in Oaxacan cuisine; though you can of course eat both while in Oaxaca.

-For foodies headed to Oaxaca City, the state’s capital and tourism epicentre, you’ll encounter some lesser-known Mexican foods.
-Traditional Oaxaca food and drinks include mole, tlayudas, tamales oaxaqueños, memelas, and tejate, a prehispanic chocolate/corn drink.
+This Oaxaca food guide is for foodies headed to Oaxaca City, the state’s capital and tourism epicentre, you’ll encounter some lesser-known Mexican foods.
+Traditional Oaxacan street food and drinks include mole, tlayudas, tamales oaxaqueños, memelas, and tejate, a prehispanic chocolate/corn drink.